 From Fredericia visitors can tour the fairy-tale city of Odense, which is home to the fascinating Hans Christian Andersen Museum, the beautiful, gothic-style Sankt Kunds Cathedral and Funen Village – a unique open-air museum showcasing what life was like in 18th and 19th century Denmark.
 Billund, the home of Lego, is also easily accessible.

-Located in Southern Funen, Egeskov Castle is known to be Europe's best preserved Renaissance water castle, built over 460 years ago on a foundation of oak piles which are driven down into a beautiful lake.
+Located in Southern Funen, Egeskov Castle is considered Europe's best preserved Renaissance water castle, built over 460 years ago on a foundation of oak piles which are driven down into a beautiful lake.

 City of Odense